 The PPP markets continue to offer an attractive supply of bidding opportunities.
 Competition continues to be intense and is demonstrated by the increased number of competitors at the prequalification stage.
 The bidding opportunities are spread reasonably evenly across all of our markets with the exception of the UK.
-The availability of long term debt has improved in the last years and is currently not an area of concern.
+Interest in providing long term debt remains strong from both bank and institutional lenders for both primary and refinancing transactions.

 BAM PPP Portfolio financial performance

 The directors’ valuation is intended to illustrate movements in the value of the PPP portfolio during the year taking account of the impact of intervening transactions, through the application of a consistent methodology.
 The valuation is based on the forecast returns of the projects, based on current projections, and may differ significantly from the book value of the investments shown in the accounts.
 Cash flows accruing from projects are calculated on the basis of financial models, based on contractual terms with clients and have been approved by external lenders.
 The valuation is calculated using the widely acknowledged discounted cash flow basis, discounting all future cash flows to BAM PPP at an appropriate discount rate.
 All future cash flows are converted into euros.
-All projects that have reached financial close are taken into account; projects for which BAM PPP is the preferred bidder have been excluded.
+All projects that have reached financial close are taken into account; projects for which BAM PPP is the preferred bidder are excluded until financial close is achieved.